adaptivui/tapestry-genetify/README.md

 Assuming you provide [genetified resources](https://github.com/gregdingle/genetify/wiki/Usage) for your website.

-For instance, a simple genetified css that set a color to an element identified by "navbar" (note the suffix "_vX")
+For instance, a simple genetified css that set a color to an element identified by "navbar" (note the suffix '_vX')

     #navbar { color: red; }
     #navbar_vA { color: green; }
     #navbar_vB { color: blue; }

-and/or a simple genetified markup
+and/or a simple genetified markup (note the _class_ attribute's value with the 'v' separator)

     <div class="sentence">One way of saying something</div>
     <div class="sentence v anotherway">Another way of saying something</div>

 #### Genetify ####

-The module provides a way to add the genetify stack (js and css) and to evolves the webpage design.
+The module provides a way to add the genetify stack (js and css) and to evolve the webpage design.

 ###### Genetify annotation  ######